 The monitoring program is based on recommendations given in "Monitoring Guidelines to Evaluate the Effects of Forestry Activities on Streams in the Pacific Northwest and Alaska" by L.H.
 MacDonald.
 Sample frequency is based on recommendations from J. Allan Issacson, Forest Hydrologist, Idaho Sate.
 The program relies on manual reading of in stream flow gauges, calibration of gauges by flow readings taken with a Price Current meter (RIC standard procedures).
 Velocity readings are taken at intervals of 6 to 12 inches across the stream.
-A stage discharge curve is developed and in 2015 readers collected 24 samples based on the following criteria:
+A stage discharge curve is developed and in 2016 - mid 2017 readers collected 27 samples based on the following criteria: